ianrust/tubesim/README.md

     they need to have way different indexing (start at the center) and have the ability for angles

 Make sure LEDs have the right r,g,b order

-Make tubes have a 1 signal entrypoint
+    Make a colormap for each LED type in order to get truer colors

 Get index -> spatial location working w/ a common definition with the Tube object since so much of that lives there.
 In the future this could be a config file?